What is Dragon Link RTP?

 Return to player (RTP) is the percentage of all money wagered that a slot machine is programmed to pay back over a very large number of spins — typically millions.
 It is a theoretical figure, not a session guarantee.
 A machine configured at 94% RTP will return $94 for every $100 wagered across its full statistical lifetime; in any single session the result can be dramatically higher or lower due to volatility.

-Because the setting lives in software, it can also be adjusted by casino management over time through an authorised technician, subject to regulatory approval in that jurisdiction.
+Because the setting lives in software, it can also be adjusted by management over time through an authorised technician, subject to regulatory approval in that jurisdiction.

 Dragon Link RTP by denomination — full breakdown